Bambe is a licensed science teacher. She taught many subjects to highschools such as Science, Philosophy, Computer, and Physical Education.

 Preparing for the Day

-Even before the sun rises, teachers get ready all the materials needed for the class they prepared last night that made them have less sleep.
+Even before the sun rises, teachers ready all the materials needed for the class they prepared last night.
 Yes, you are right.
 Teachers' jobs don't stop in school.
 As they reach home, works continue for their learners' development.
 They plan everything for tomorrow's class.
 Some of them barely sleep at all.

 What does a teacher prepare before going to school?